 For The Individual

 Most of the time, individuals who face operational breakdowns at work are happy for a break.
-But what affects a company’s bottom line will inevitably affect each individual in the company.
+However, what affects a company’s bottom line will inevitably affect each individual in the company.
 Whether it’s less opportunity for advancement, lower bonuses, or even as far as lay-offs, everyone feels the pinch eventually.
 If employees play their part in the incident reporting process, further costly operational breakdowns can be prevented.

 For the individuals in management, you can relate to how a team-oriented workforce is far more beneficial to your operations than a rebellious workforce.
-Those staff that are ‘company men and women’ make the jobs of management easier by aiding in reporting potential incidents pre-emptively.
+Those staff who are ‘company men and women’ make the jobs of management easier by aiding in reporting potential incidents pre-emptively.
 When equipment fatigue is noticed by prospective personnel, equipment failure can be mitigated with preventive maintenance action.
 It is only plausible with a vibrant incident reporting system in place.

 For The Organization